 While it’s a touch more expensive that some of the competition, you’re getting the absolute best Fire Stick VPN on the market – and if something goes wrong you’ve got class-leading 24/7 support to help.
 However, that’s unlikely, and if you feel like you’re not happy with the service, you’ve got a 30-day money-back guarantee protecting you.

 A great feature of Surfshark is its unlimited connections policy – that means you can cover virtually every device you own with one plan.
-Install it on your PC, phone, Fire Stick and Xbox and you’ll still be able give your logins to a couple of friends for them to use.
+Install it on your PC, phone, Fire Stick and router, and you’ll still be able give your logins to a couple of friends for them to use.

 For a budget Fire Stick VPN, Surfshark is seriously impressive.
 While it lacks some of the in-depth configuration found in more expensive competitors, if you’re just after a VPN to stream with it’s a great choice.